Definition of Ready Vs. Acceptance Criteria

 What are Acceptance Criteria?

 Acceptance criteria is a list of activities that need to be completed so that the Product Backlog item could be considered done.
 This criterion helps the team to estimate, test, and accomplish the work.
-Although the terms “Acceptance criteria” and Definition of Done may sound similar, they are quite different from each other.
-In simple words, the acceptance criteria is a list of things which is required to fulfill the needs of the customer whereas the Definition of Done is things that the organization needs.
+Although the terms “Acceptance criteria” and Definition of Done may sound similar, they are quite different.
+In simple words, the acceptance criteria is a list of things required to fulfill the customer's needs whereas the Definition of Done is things that the organization needs.
 Hence, with both of them on board during a Sprint Plan, a team gets a sense of direction and knows what to do so that their work is considered completed.
 For instance, let us take a healthcare company that has 10 teams who were not writing acceptance criteria.
 In their first few Sprints, they were not able to complete the work and were failing to complete their Sprint.
-The answer for why this was happening was because they did not know what needed to be done for them to know that the Product Backlog item was completed.
+The answer for why this was happening was that they did not know what needed to be done for them to know that the Product Backlog item was completed.

 Common Pitfalls in Acceptance Criteria

 Acceptance criteria should have the ‘what’ element of the project and not the ‘how’ element.
 As in, it should only be clear about what needs to be done such that the work is considered as done.
-It should not dictate the techniques which are supposed to be used to get that work done.
-When they know how things are supposed to be done, it eliminates creativity from the team and the potential of the team could not be tapped.
-One good analogy of this could be that when you go bowling in a bowling alley, you know what you are supposed to do but then the techniques to knock the pins down could be different for each person.
-However, everyone just knows what needs to be done, but how they are supposed to do is left to them.
+It should not dictate the techniques to be used to get that work done.
+When they know how things are supposed to be done, it eliminates creativity from the team and the potential of the team cannot be tapped.
+One good analogy of this could be that when you go bowling in a bowling alley, you know what you are supposed to do, but the techniques to knock the pins down could be different for each person.
+Everyone knows what needs to be done, but how they are supposed to do it is up to them.
 They can use their creativity and find out new techniques to knock the pins down and score points for their team.
-A similar thing is also in the product development process where Developers know what they need to accomplish and take their path to complete it.
+A similar thing is also true in the product development process, where developers know what they need to accomplish and take their path to complete it.

 Acceptance Criteria Goals